 The symptoms of pain in the buttocks are examined in depth in this article.

 - Pain may feel sharp, stabbing, or tender.
-It may have an aching or burning sensation.
-Pain can be intermittent or constant and is often worse when moving around.
-In rare cases, it can even happen after sitting for long periods of time.
+It may have a stinging or burning sensation.
+The pain may be intermittent or constant and is often worse when moving around.
+In rare cases, it can even occur after sitting for long periods of time.

-- You may have swelling or other skin changes, such as redness or warmth.
-In the case of hemorrhoids, there may be a small sac protruding or a visible blood clot.
+- You may experience swelling or other changes in your skin, such as redness or heat.
+In the case of hemorrhoids, there may be a small protruding pouch or blood clot visible.

-- You may notice mucus or pus coming from the rectum.
+- You may notice mucus or pus draining from your rectum.

-- Burning, itching, and irritation are not uncommon in people who regularly push out stool when their bowels are empty (a condition called anal stenosis).
+- Burning, itching, and irritation are not uncommon in people who frequently strain to have bowel movement (a condition called anal stenosis).

 - Pain may be connected to the rectum or anus.
 The pain may radiate to the lower back or thighs.